gshipley/summitlab14/Chapters/12-Managing_applications.md

 	RESULT:
 	Success

-After the command successfully finishes you will see a file named firstphp.tar.gz in the directory where you executed the command.
+After the command successfully finishes, you will see a file named firstphp.tar.gz in the directory where you executed the command.
 The default filename for the snapshot is $Application_Name.tar.gz.
 You can override this path and filename with the -f or --filepath option.

 **NOTE**: This command will stop your application for the duration of the backup process.

 Now that we have our application snapshot saved, edit the *index.php* file in your firstphp application and change the *Welcome to OpenShift Enterprise* \<h1> tag to say *Welcome to OpenShift Enterprise before restore*.

-Once you have made this change, peform the following to push your changes to your application gear:
+Once you have made this change, perform the following command to push your changes to your application gear:

 	$ git commit -am "Added message"
 	$ git push